machanism-org/machai/bindex-core/src/site/markdown/index.md

 - Version-aware consolidation of matching candidates.
 - Bindex schema-oriented metadata generation and validation support through bundled acts.
 - Ready integration with Ghostwriter CLI and `gw-maven-plugin` workflows.
+- GraphQL-style JSON filtering for targeted Bindex field retrieval.

 ## How to use

+Bindex Core is available as a standalone MCP server: [Bindex MCP Server](https://github.com/machanism-org/bindex-mcp-server).

-This library is included in [Ghostwriter CLI](https://machai.machanism.org/ghostwriter/index.html#Download) as default.
+This library is also included in [Ghostwriter CLI](https://machai.machanism.org/ghostwriter/index.html#Download) as default.

 If you use `gw-maven-plugin`, add this library as a plugin dependency: